flowerbug/ngfp/README.md

   - artwork which was rescaled to 64 pixels

-  - the man page was adapted/edited
+  - the man page was adapted/edited but needs to be set up yet...